djordjebatic/ProjectEuler/README.md

 # ProjectEuler
-My solutions for problems in Project Euler
+My solutions for problems in Project Euler.